Some of the reasons you should consider Ukraine as your next travel destination

 And finally … Ukraine is a safe country to visit

 When talking about Ukraine with other travellers, invariably the first question we get asked is Is Ukraine a safe country to visit? and without hesitation, we both answer with a resounding Yes.
-We’ve spent about six weeks in Ukraine in total over two visits and never in this time have we had concerns for our personal safety or felt as if we were travelling in a war zone.
+We’ve spent about six weeks in Ukraine in total over two visits and never in this time have we had concerns about our personal safety or felt as if we were travelling in a war zone.
 A little bit more on the subject of safety and security in Ukraine …

 The annexation of Crimea and the war in Eastern Ukraine

-We have only seen evidence that Ukraine is in the midst of a conflict on three occasions during our time there and all of them were in Kiev, on our first visit in September 2015.
+We have only seen evidence that Ukraine is in the midst of conflict on three occasions during our time there and all of them were in Kyiv, on our first visit in September 2015.
 We once witnessed a high police (and media) presence outside the Ukrainian Parliament when we walked past (as there had been a demonstration there a few days before) plus we saw a small demonstration/show of support for Ukrainian troops in the centre of the city at Maydan Nezalezhnosti (Independence Square).
 Neither event gave us cause for concern.
-We also witnessed a large military troop movement at Kiev’s railway station.
+We also witnessed a large military troop movement at Kyiv’s railway station.
 In fact, many of the servicemen boarded the same train as us, which was bound for Lviv.
 Once again, there were no issues and most of the guys either fell asleep or played on their phones for the duration of the journey.
 We assumed they were simply going home on leave.

-Things can change however, and you should always check the latest information with your own Foreign Office.
+Things can change, however, and you should always check the latest information with your own Foreign Office.
 If you stay away from the east and from Crimea (which apparently you can only visit from within Russia nowadays anyway), there is no reason why you shouldn’t be able to safely travel around Ukraine in the same way you would in any other country in Europe.

 Personal safety in Ukraine

 Not so good – I kept bumping into lampposts and the like because I was distracted by beautiful Ukrainian women!
 I’m only joking (or am I?).
 I don’t have any issues to report when it comes to personal safety in Ukraine.
-Kiev is a big city with all the normal big-city problems (petty theft, scams, etc.) but if you take the usual precautions, you are unlikely to fall foul or become a victim.
+Kyiv is a big city with all the normal big-city problems (petty theft, scams, etc.) but if you take the usual precautions, you are unlikely to fall foul or become a victim.
 Same goes for the infamous Ukrainian mafia.
 Unless you are in nightclubs and/or bars you really shouldn’t be frequenting anyway, you have zero chance of having a run-in with these guys.

 As per the world over, taxi drivers will try and scam you for a higher fare in most places but then again, there is no need to use them as local public transport is very good in Ukraine.
 The only real danger to your personal safety in Ukraine in our opinion is crossing the road – keep your eyes peeled and don’t dilly, dally (hang around)!